tnichols89/tnichols89.github.io/_tabs/about.md

 1. Provides other students with intuitive and insightful perspectives on complex and often opaque material

 I hope you find the resources herein enlightening, and I wish you the best of luck on your academic journey.

-And don't forget: no matter how thick the material gets, we are in this together.